 If you retain Attorney Richard J. Brueckner as your lawyer, he can immediately file a motion to “quash” or recall an arrest warrant.
 This can save you from having to sit in jail without bail waiting for your VOP hearing.
 If the motion is denied, he can make arrangements for you to turn yourself in and post bail.
 This beats the alternative of being apprehended suddenly and without warning from law enforcement.
-In addition., Mr. Brueckner can speak with your probation officer to and reiterate your willingness to comply with and successfully complete your probation.
+In addition., Mr. Brueckner can speak with your probation officer to reiterate your willingness to comply with and complete your probation.

 Probation Violations Based on a “Technicality”

 A technicality violation occurs when you fail to comply with the specific terms and conditions of your probation.
 Examples include:

 - showing up late for meetings with your probation officer

 - failing to pay criminal restitution

 - changing addresses without notifying the probation officer